JonahDW/Purity-completeness/README.md

                        [--max_flux MAX_FLUX] [--n_samples N_SAMPLES]
                        [--flux_bins FLUX_BINS] [--n_sim N_SIM] [--orig_counts]
                        [--imsize IMSIZE] [--square] [--no_delete]
-                       image simulated_catalog flux_col
+                       image_name simulated_catalog flux_col

 positional arguments:
-  image                 Image to add sources to and measure completeness,
+  image_name            Image to measure completeness on, without any
+                        extension.
+PyBDSF file structure is assumed for the residual ('image_name_gaus_resid.fits'), rms
+                        ('image_name_rms.fits'), and mean
-                        should contain no sources, only residuals.
-An empty image containing only noise can also be create from scratch by typing 'empty' instead of a filename.
+                        ('image_name_mean.fits').
+An empty image containing
+                        only noise can also be created from scratch by typing 'empty' instead of a filename.
 In this case the header and other properties will be read from parsets/empty_image.json simulated_catalog     Name of catalog containing sources, flux to be drawn from for input catalogs flux_col              Name of column in catalog containing log flux values